Approximate control of the marked length spectrum by short geodesics: Local product structure

 \begin{proof} As in \cite[Section 4]{heintzehof}, we use $f_{\lambda}(s)$ to denote the analogue of the function $f(s)$, but defined in the space of constant curvature $-\lambda^2$.
 By considering the appropriate comparison triangles, it follows that $f(s) \geq f_{\lambda}(s)$ and $f'(s) \geq f_{\lambda}'(s)$ \cite[Lemma 4.2]{heintzehof}.
 As in the proof of the previous lemma, we know $f_{\lambda}''(s) = \langle J(0), J'(0) \rangle$, where $\Vert J(0) \Vert = \sin \theta$.
 Solving the Jacobi equation explicitly in constant curvature gives $f_{\lambda}''(s) = \lambda \sin^2 \theta$.
 For all $s \in [0, S]$, this is bounded below by $\lambda \sin^2 \theta(S)$, which is a constant depending only on the value of $S$ and the space of constant curvature $-\lambda^2$.
 In other words, there is a constant $c = c(\lambda, S)$ so that $f_{\lambda}''(s) \geq c$ for all $s \in [0, S]$.
 As in the proof of the previous lemma, Taylor's theorem then implies $f_{\lambda}(s) \geq \frac{c}{2} s^2$, and integrating $f_{\lambda}''$ on the interval $[0,s]$ gives $f_{\lambda}'(s) \geq cs$. \end{proof}

-\begin{rem} From the above proof it is evident that $f_{\lambda}'(s)/s \to 0$ as $s \to \infty$, and as such the only way to get a positive lower bound for $\cos \theta/s$ is to restrict to a compact interval $[0, S]$.
-This is reasonable for our purposes, since in the end, we will be applying the results of this section to the compact manifold $M$ as opposed to its universal cover $\tilde M$.
-In Hypothesis \ref{finiteS} below, we explain how we choose $S$ based on ${\rm diam}(M)$. \end{rem}
+\begin{rem} From the above proof it is evident that $f_{\lambda}'(s)/s \to 0$ as $s \to \infty$, and as such the only way to get a positive lower bound for $\cos \theta/s$ is to restrict to a compact interval $[0, S]$, which will turn out to be sufficient for our purposes. \end{rem}

 For the proofs of the next several lemmas, we will consider the following setup (see Figure 1 below).
 Let $u$ be a unit tangent vector with footpoint $p$ .
 Let $v \in T^1_p M$ perpendicular to $u$ and let $\gamma(t) = \exp_p(tv)$.
 Fix $s > 0$ and let $u_1 \in W^{ss}(u)$ be such that such that the geodesic determined by $u_1$ passes through $\gamma(s)$.
 Let $p_1$ denote the footpoint of $u_1$.
 Let $\eta$ denote the geodesic segment joining $p$ and $p_1$ and let $\alpha$ denote the angle this segment makes with the vector $u$.
 Let $q$ be the orthogonal projection of $p_1$ onto the geodesic $\gamma$.
 Consider the geodesic right triangle with vertices $p_1, q, \gamma(s)$.
 Let $\theta$ denote the angle at $\gamma(s)$ and let $\theta_1$ denote the angle at $p_1$.